jlparkI/AntPack/README.md

 ## What's new in version 0.2.0

 Starting in version 0.2.0, there are only two dependencies, numpy and pybind.
-This does cause one breaking change in SingleChainAnnotator (for any downstream tools relying on the fasta file generator previously included in this tool).
+We've also simplified the SingleChainAnnotator API slightly (this does cause a possible breaking change).
 We've also introduced a tool for extracting the variable heavy and light regions from a sequence that may contain both, a tool for detecting common liabilities in antibody variable region sequences (N-glycosylation motifs, deamidation motifs, etc.), and a tool for identifying the human V or J gene *most* similar to an input sequence.

 ### Antibody numbering